Dreamy-Z3r0/Dumb-App/README.md

 April 2024: Learning to build an app with GUI in Python

-Goal: Displaying a simple message via PyQt5
+Goal: Display a simple message via PyQt5